BhagyaSomarathna99/BhagyaSomarathna99/README.md

-- 👋 Hi, I’m @BhagyaSomarathna99
+- 👋 Hi, I’m Bhagya Somarathna.
 - 👀 I’m interested in **Cryptography**, **Cybersecurity**, and **Network Engineering**
 - 💼 I’m looking to collaborate on **cryptographic algorithms**, **encryption projects**, and **network security**
 - 📫 How to reach me: bhagyasomarathna99@gmail.com